Pupils of South View Primary School play an important role in maintaining a good image of the school.

 The following information serves as useful guidelines to help every pupil measure up the standards of behaviour expected by the school.
 When a pupil misbehaves in or outside the school, disciplinary action will be taken against him/her and the incident will be recorded in the School Cockpit System.

 1. School Hours

-The school sings the National Anthem at 7.20 a.m..
-Pupils are to arrive in school by then.
+We start flag raising punctually at 7.30 am.
+It is a good habit to ensure that the pupils are in school by 7.30 am.
 Pupils who report after 7.30 am will be considered late for school.

 2. National Anthem and Pledge

 - All pupils must attend the daily flag-raising ceremony.

 - Pupils who are Singapore citizens must sing the National Anthem and recite the Pledge.

 - Pupils will recite the pledge with the right fist placed over the heart.